patrodriguez108/p2-self-checkout/p2-self-checkout.md

 - What is the underlying data format of HTTP?

-?
 Text/string

 - You should be able to draw a diagram of a request/response cycle from the client to the server and back

 - What are the responsibilities of the HTTP client?

-?
-The responsibilities of the HTTP client are to enable the user to view the data in a legible and readable format; additionally the client must send requests and be able to receive responses
+The client must send requests and be able to receive responses

 - What are the responsibilities of the HTTP server?

-?
 The HTTP server must be able to receive requests and properly process them so that they may send the responses to the client

 - What are some common HTTP reponse codes and what are they for?

 2XX - OK
+200
 3XX - Redirect
+302
+303
 4XX - Internal Error
+404
+418
+422
 5XX - Server Error
+500
+503

+[more detail about specific status codes]

 - What are the components of an HTTP Reponse?